23 Examples of How Publicly Traded Companies Are Bullish on Blockchain

 Blockchain, once seen as a foreign concept embraced only by fledgling startups, has proven itself worthy of the mainstream.
 While there are startups solely dedicated to the technology, most publicly traded entities want to gradually implement it.
 They realize blockchain can improve cybersecurity protocols and streamline logistics, among other advantages.

 A growing number of companies are involved with blockchain.
-This list highlights 15 examples of NASDAQ, NYSE or foreign market listed companies that are prioritizing the technology, implementing it in a facet of their work or considering it as a means to improve their business in the future.
+This list highlights 15 examples of publicly traded companies who utilize blockchain technology and are listed on NASDAQ, NYSE or foreign markets —whether they implement the technology in a facet of their work or consider it as a means to improve their business in the future.

 The companies below are making blockchain a top priority in their future business plans — and making that well-known to the public.